canonical/checkbox/docs/reference/glossary.rst

     Bootstrapping

-        Phase of a Checkbox session where resource jobs are executed to gather information about the hardware.
+        Phase of a Checkbox session where :ref:`resource jobs<resource>` are executed to gather information about the hardware and :ref:`template jobs<templates>` are instantiated based on said hardware.

     Requirement program